alazarsetarge1-a11y/Web-App-Dev/README.md

 # Web-App-Dev
-Web App Class learning HTML
+Web App Class learning more about HTML